yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         final int taskId = rTask.taskId;
         // mLaunchTaskBehind tasks get placed at the back of the task stack. if (!r.mLaunchTaskBehind && (taskForIdLocked(taskId) == null || newTask)) {
-            // Last activity in task had been removed or ActivityManagerService is reusing task.
-            // Insert or replace.
-            // Might not even be in.
             insertTaskAtTop(rTask, r);
             mWindowManager.moveTaskToTop(taskId);
         }